*This is a collaborative guest post*

 A family home and a rental property are not usually two things that people associate going hand-in-hand.
 Why not though?
 Home is your family so as long as they’re there, your house is just the envelope around you.

 If you’re struggling to make a rented house feel like your perfect family home, I’ve come up with a few tips together with CIA Landlord Insurance to put your own stamp on a place.
+If you’re a landlord looking for more tips on managing your property CIA can help.

 With having children, comes having a lot of ‘stuff’.
 Toys, clothes, lotions, potions and medicines… You might be limited on being able to put up shelving in your rental or installing built-in cupboards, which can make finding somewhere for all your bits and bobs difficult.